-For data originating from the LEOSAR system: The number of bursts detected by the LEOLUT for each beacon identification, used to develop a solution.
+For data originating from the LEOSAR system: The number of bursts detected by the LEOLUT for each 406 MHz beacon identification, used to develop a solution.
 For combined SARP and SARR, it is the number of unique time-frequency data points after the two processes have been merged.

-For data originating from the GEOSAR system: The number of independent integrations performed to produce a Beacon Message as described in document C/S T.009.
+For data originating from the GEOSAR system: The number of independent integrations performed to produce a 406 MHz beacon message as described in document C/S T.009.
 For unconfirmed messages, the number of points shall be set to "1".
 For confirmed messages the number of independent integrations shall be reported.